-However, as of the writing of this I understand that the developer has submitted no documents or appoint of the infrastructure upgrade for the restaurant were specific details regarding which components of the infrastructure upgrade for the restaurant were explicitly designed or oversized to accommodate the future hotel and can be considered a significant.
+However, as of the writing of this I understand that the developer has submitted no documents or specific details regarding which components of the infrastructure upgrade for the restaurant were explicitly designed or oversized to accommodate the future hotel and can be considered a significant.
 During the Hearing, Commissioners heard from the developer that progress on infrastructure was visible from Google Maps - this contradicts its previous statement above.